- Binance Coin (BNB) was founded in 2017 by tech entrepreneur Changpen Zhao (AKA CZ).

 Not yet a client?
 Sign up for your free consultation.

-Recommended reading: Ethereum: What is The Merge?
+Recommended reading: What is Crypto Liquidity?

 Disclaimer: This assessment does not consider your personal circumstances, and should not be construed as financial, legal or investment advice.
 These thoughts are ours only and should only be taken as educational by the reader.
 Under no circumstances do we make recommendation or assurance towards the views expressed in the blog-post.
 The Company disclaims all duties and liabilities, including liability for negligence, for any loss or damage which is suffered or incurred by any person acting on any information provided.